tarantool/cartridge/rst/cartridge_dev.rst

     see the :ref:`next section <cartridge-role-config-apply>`.

-When implementing validation and application functions that call ``box`` ones for some reason, the following precautions apply:
+When implementing validation and application functions that call ``box`` ones for some reason, mind the following precautions:

 * Due to the :ref:`role's life cycle <cartridge-role-lifecycle>`, the cluster does not guarantee an automatic ``box.cfg()`` call prior to calling ``validate_config()``.

-  If the validation function is to call any ``box`` functions (e.g., to check a format), make sure the calls are wrapped in a protective conditional statement that checks if ``box.cfg()`` has already happened:
+  If the validation function calls any ``box`` functions (e.g., to check a format), make sure the calls are wrapped in a protective conditional statement that checks if ``box.cfg()`` has already happened:

   .. code-block:: Lua
      :emphasize-lines: 3

-     -- Inside the validation function:
+     -- Inside the validate_config() function:

      if type(box.cfg) == 'table' then